BangJiseon/Spatio-Spectral-Feature-Representation/README.md

 'Classification_OpenBMI.py' : Code for classification.

-'func_mutual_information2.m', 'prep_filterbank2.m' : The following two files are slightly modified version from the original toolbox.
+'func_mutual_information2.m', 'prep_filterbank2.m' : The following two files are slightly modified versions from the original toolbox.

 'electrode_position.mat' : Data indicating the location of channels.
 Used for local average reference function.